Schema Independent Relational Learning: Introduction

-For similar reasons, current relational learning algorithms will not be well suited for Big Data, which is inherently heterogeneous and evolving as it obtains its content from many different data sources \cite{Chaudhuri:bigdata,Abiteboul:ICDE:12}.
-Moreover, researchers often use (statistical) relational learning algorithms to solve various important core database problems, such as query processing, schema mapping, entity resolution, and information extraction \cite{Abouzied:PODS:13,Trung:SIGMOD:09,Cate:2013:LSM:2539032.2539035,Getoor:SRLBook,Getoor:KDD:13}.
-Thus, the issue of schema dependence appears in other areas of database management.

 One approach to solving the problem of schema dependence is to run a learning algorithm over {\it all possible schemas} for a validation subset of the data and select the schema with the most accurate answers.
 Nonetheless, computing all possible schemas of a DB is generally undecidable \cite{infopreserve:XML}.
 One may limit the search space to a particular family of schemas to make their computation decidable.
-For instance, she may choose to check only schemas that can be transformed via join and project operations, i.e. vertical composition and decomposition \cite{AliceBook,Fagin:SIGMOD:79}.
-However, the number of possible schemas within a particular family for a data set are extremely large.
-For example, a relational table may have exponential number of distinct vertical decompositions.
-As many relational learning algorithms need some time for parameter tunning under a new schema \cite{MLBase:CIDR}, it may take a prohibitively long time to find the best schema.
+For instance, she may choose to check only schemas that can be transformed via join and project operations, i.e. composition and decomposition \cite{AliceBook}.
+However, the number of possible schemas within a particular family of a data set are extremely large.
+For example, a relational table may have exponential number of distinct decompositions.
+As many learning algorithms need some time for parameter tunning under a new schema \cite{MLBase:CIDR}, it may take a prohibitively long time to find the best schema.
 Since many relational learning algorithms need to access the content of the database, one has to transform the underlying data to the desired schema, which may not be practical for a large and/or constantly evolving database.
-Another possible approach is to define a {\it universal schema} to which all possible schemas can be transformed and use or develop algorithms that are effective over this schema.
-The experience gained from the idea of universal relation \cite{logicindep}, indicates such schemas may not always exist \cite{AliceBook}.
-Users also have to transform their databases to the universal schema, which may be quite complex and time-consuming considering the intricacies associated with defining such a representation, especially for large and/or constantly evolving databases.

-The inherent contradiction between generality and effectiveness has been observed in machine learning and statistics \cite{ArtificialIntelligence:Russell}.
-If a learning algorithm is tuned too thoroughly for its training datasets, it will be very effective on those datasets, but may be much less effective elsewhere.
-We argue that the same parallel can be drawn for algorithms that use the structural details of schemas to learn novel concepts and relationships.
-Developers design these heuristics according to their observations of the structural properties of entities or relationships over schemas that experts deem more {\it natural}.
-With limited time and resources, it is not feasible to check if these heuristics capture the desired properties for other schemas.
-Hence, relational learning algorithms may also face the danger of over-fitting to schemas -- akin to a focus on syntax rather than deeper semantic measures.